dlowrey/CPrograms/README.md

 # CPrograms
-A bunch of C Programs written in Programming II at Texas Tech University
+A bunch of C Programs written in Programming II freshman year at Texas Tech University.
+11/16/2017 Edit: some of these have some pretty bad designs/style and such.
+I am better now.